c-Met is overexpressed and has prognostic significance in a variety of solid tumors:

 - pancreatic cancer (40-60%)10

-- The antitumor activity of c-MET inhibitors is generally limited to a subset of patients with tumors that are driven predominately by c-MET signaling.
+- The antitumor activity of c-Met inhibitors is generally limited to a subset of patients with tumors that are driven predominately by MET signaling.

 - Necessitates selection of patients with MET amplification.

-- c-MET protein expression is significantly higher in many cancers compared with normal tissues suggesting that a therapeutic window may exist for a selectively targeted ADC.
+- c-Met protein expression is significantly higher in many cancers compared with normal tissues.

-In advanced-stage NSCLC, c-Met mutations have a deleterious effect on overall survival (hazard ratio 23.65; p = 0.005) and indicate poor prognosis.14
+In advanced-stage NSCLC, MET mutations have a deleterious effect on overall survival (hazard ratio 23.65; p = 0.005) and indicate poor prognosis.14